pikp112/Dental_Office_Management/README.md

   I would like to make a website in the field of dental medicine, through which:

-  a)	a CLIENT can create an account, an online appointment depending on the availability of the dentist he wants, can view a price list and will receive a confirmation message by email/phone.
+  a)	a CLIENT can create an account, an online appointment depending on the availability of the dentist he wants, can view a price list.

   b)	a DENTIST can create an account, view the appointments by calendar days (he will also be able to see the names of the patients, the schedule days depending on the appointments of the patients), he can modify his list of products.